GeorgStag/graham_scan_j/README.md

 Simply speaking, it is a really fast and simple algorithm to check if the shape of a set of 2D data could be of a circle with points in the interior.

-Application of the script using grahamScan class, checking the statement above for a 2D dataset:
+Implementation, checking the statement above for a 2D dataset:

 ```java
 public static void main(String[] args) {